OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

  - contribution measurements on software
  - **success stories**
 ---

-## KPI process

- - Dificulty in choosing the msot meaningful indicators
- - We could do better, and compiling them this time taught us a lesson.
- - Need to document the process itself

----

 ## KPI 1: More effective collaborations between researchers
 ---
 ### Number of Jupyer kernels

 - In September 2015: